Getting An Old Car Running

 Reading the firing end of the plug reveals what kind of tune the motor was in when it last ran.
 There's probably dozens of various plug end appearances, but here's the ones most commonly found.

-• Oil deposits on all plugs - Worn piston rings and/or valve guides.
+Oil deposits on all plugs - Worn piston rings and/or valve guides.

-• Oil deposits on one or several plugs - Worn or broken piston rings on those particular cylinders.
+Oil deposits on one or several plugs - Worn or broken piston rings on those particular cylinders.

 The last thing you want to see on a plug tip is a broken insulator (the white ceramic part).
-This usually characterizes detonation, brought on by lean fuel/air mixture, engine lugging, over-advanced ignition timing, and/or incorrect engine modifications.
-Light tan to grayish color on the electrode of all plugs is normal.
+This indicates detonation, brought on by either a lean fuel/air mixture, engine lugging, over-advanced ignition timing, and/or incorrect engine modifications.
+This may well lead to broken or damaged internal parts.

 Before re-installing spark plugs, pour some Marvel Mystery Oil (or similar lightweight fluid) into the spark plug holes.
 This will help free up the piston rings in the event they're stuck.
 One cap-full at a time is all that's necessary, and remember it takes time for the oil to penetrate.